Aubreymcfato/newclues/clues_.md

 [112](http://www.cluetrain.com/newclues/#112).
 Sure, apps offer a nice experience.
 But the Web is about links that constantly reach out, connecting us without end.
 For lives and ideas, completion is death.
 Choose life.

 [113](http://www.cluetrain.com/newclues/#113).
 Anger is a license to be stupid.
-The Internet's streets are already crowded with licensed drivers.
+Internet's streets are already crowded with licensed drivers.

 [114](http://www.cluetrain.com/newclues/#114).
-Live the values you want the Internet to promote.
+Live the values you want Internet to promote.

 [115](http://www.cluetrain.com/newclues/#115).
 If you've been talking for a while, shut up.
 (We will very soon.)